skyra-project/discord-components/packages/core/UPGRADING-TO-V4.md

 You have to use a bundler such as [Vite](https://vitejs.dev) or [Webpack](https://webpack.js.org) to use this library.

+### Configuration

+Previously configuration of this library was only possible through configuring `$discordMessage` on the `window` object.
+This library now also exposes 2 functions `getConfig` and `setConfig` to set the config.
+This is primarily because when using this library with server-side rendering the `window` object is not always available and it may not be possible to use `window.$discordMessage` to set the configuration.

 ### Component changes

 #### `discord-inline-code`